-- Tokmanni will not accept animal testing on any cosmetic products during any stage of production (production or on finished products) - Tokmanni will not allow the use of cosmetic ingredients that have been tested on animals in the products it imports itself or in its own cosmetics products products it imports.
+- Tokmanni will not accept animal testing on any cosmetic products during any stage of production (production or on finished products) - Tokmanni will not allow the use of cosmetic ingredients that have been tested on animals in the products it imports itself or in its own cosmetics products

+Business integrity Fair treatment Responsible sourcing and products Efficient use of resources products it imports.
 Tokmanni ensures with contractual means and product and documentation inspections that importers have fulfilled their obligations.